 - Introduction of malware and other malicious computer code

-- Human error leading to inadvertent disclosure of sensitive information, such as an email from an employee to unintended recipients containing sensitive business information or personal identifying information
+- Human error leading to inadvertent disclosure of sensitive information, such as an e-mail from an employee to unintended recipients containing sensitive business information or personal identifiable information

 - Cost of credit monitoring services for people impacted by a security breach